squirrelchat/documentation/docs/rest-api/1-authentication.md

 of birth.

 ## Email confirmation
+>warn
+> This endpoint must **not** be automated.
+Internal systems may catch abnormal activity and flag the account for
+> suspicious activity, requiring manual administrator review to unlock the account.

 ## Login

 ## Multi-factor authentication
+>warn
+> This endpoint must **not** be automated.
+Internal systems may catch abnormal activity and flag the account for
+> suspicious activity, requiring manual administrator review to unlock the account.

 ## Remote authentication
+Remote authentication lets you authenticate a device using an already authenticated one (for example, your phone).
+We'll refer to the device you are authenticating the "New device" and the authenticated device "Trusted device".

+Depending on the settings or on the instructions from the Trusted device, the session may be limited (or remote auth may not be available).
+This is useful to quickly login to devices you do not trust without typing your password and only have limited access to prevent token hijacking.

+### New device side (Part 1)
+### Trusted device side
+### New device side (Part 2)

 ## Password reset
+>warn
+> Those endpoints must **not** be automated.
+Internal systems may catch abnormal activity and flag the account for
+> suspicious activity, requiring manual administrator review to unlock the account.

+### Request a reset
+### Execute a reset

 ## Logout
 To logout, the client simply drops the token and doesn't do anything more.
 There is no dedicated procedure to log out